FlutterKaigi/flutterkaigi/README.md

 # FlutterKaigi

 This repository is a collection of volunteers related to FlutterKaigi.
+Please check [here](./README.ja.md) for Japanese

 ## What's FlutterKaigi?